Kenya

 The application for contracting out should be submitted in writing to the Retirement Benefits Authority (RBA), accompanied by the prescribed forms and supporting documentation, at least 60 days before the opting out date.

-• 1.5% of an employee’s gross monthly salary for the employer.
+- 1.5% of the employee’s gross monthly salary for the employer.

 The levy must be remitted within nine working days after the end of the month in which payments are due.
-If the levy payment is delayed, a penalty of 2% of the unpaid amount will be imposed for each month of delay.
+If the payment is delayed, a penalty of 3% of the unpaid amount will be imposed for each month.

 Gross monthly salary constitutes basic salary and regular cash allowances.
-This includes housing, travel or commute, car allowances, and such regular cash payments, and would exclude those that are non-cash as well as those not paid regularly, such as leave allowance, bonus, gratuity, pension, severance pay, or any other terminal dues and benefits.
+This includes housing, travel or commute, car allowances, and such regular cash payments, and excludes non-cash payments and irregular payments such as leave allowance, bonus, gratuity, pension, severance pay, or any other terminal dues and benefits.

 Business permit